tosiron/jazznet/Pattern Generator/README.md

 Name: A short descriptive name must be provided (e.g., `maj` or `min7b5`)

-**Example**: Generate the min7b5 chord in all keys and in all inversions.
+**Example**: Generate the min7b5 arpeggio in all keys and in all inversions.

 ``
 python generateChords.py tetrad 3 3 4 arpeggio min7b5